pre-eth/adam/README.md

 - Output sequence is irreversible
 - Easy interface for bit generation in both ASCII and binary form.
 Output up to 1GB at a time.
 - Alternatively, stream bits directly to the `stdin` of your own programs, RNG test suites, etc.
-- Extract different precisions of numbers from the buffer
+- Extract different widths of numbers from the buffer
 - Generate RFC 4122 compliant UUID’s
 - View all generated numbers at once
 - Reports execution time for number generation process